kragen/derctuo/markdown/vga-oscilloscope.md

 Once you can bring the problem into the digital domain, everything else becomes easy, because you can do it as slowly as you like.
-But how can you digitize a 20MHz signal if you don't have access to the market?
+But how can you digitize a 20MHz signal if you don’t have access to the market?
 50Msps ADCs are quite scarce in the municipal waste stream.

-Analog oscilloscopes achieved these bandwidths by using a cathode-ray tube; the beam's Y deflection was what you observed on the screen.
+Analog oscilloscopes achieved these bandwidths by using a cathode-ray tube; the beam’s Y deflection was what you observed on the screen.
 So you might think that you could salvage an old TV and use its CRT, but TV CRT beams are magnetically deflected, while oscilloscope CRT beams are electrostatically deflected, allowing deflection frequencies two or three orders of magnitude higher at reasonable voltages.
-TV CRTs are not going to be useful for that; they're designed for horizontal scanning with a 15.734-kHz sawtooth wave (for NTSC; PAL and SECAM vary slightly.)
+TV CRTs are not going to be useful for that; they’re designed for horizontal scanning with a 15.734-kHz sawtooth wave (for NTSC; PAL and SECAM vary slightly.)